-Finally, in 2002, with over 600,000 subscribers in the US, Netflix made its first public offering on the Nasdaq market.
-The stock was valued at $15 a share, and they were offering 5,500,000 shares to the public.
+Finally, in 2002 with over 600,000 subscribers in the U.S., Netflix made its first public offering on the Nasdaq market.
+The stock was valued at $15 a share, and they were offering five 500,000 shares to the public.
 By the end of 2002, Netflix was sitting at 857,000 subscribers.
 This was huge.

-Soon after, Netflix reached 1 million subscribers in 2003.
-The company also applied for a patent at the USPTO for its subscription and rental service and other extensions.
-By 2006, Netflix had 5 million subscribers.
+Not long after, Netflix reached 1 million subscribers in 2003.
+The company applied for a patent at the USPTO for its subscription and rental service, along with other extensions.
+By 2006 Netflix had 5 million subscribers.

 2007: The big shift to streaming & tough competition

 Hunt for the problem, deliver the solution.
 That is what Netflix set out to do.
-It’s impossible for anyone to predict the future, but it seems Hastings could.
-With the technology he had painstakingly spent years on, and the sharp decline in video store popularity, he could see that consumer demand was shifting.
+No one can predict the future, but it seems Hastings could.
+With the technology that he had painstakingly spent years on and the sharp decline in video store popularity, he could see that consumer demand was shifting.
 He wanted Netflix to change with it.

-He could sense that while cable and TV were not going anywhere, a certain customer segment was hungry for an alternative.
-College students, or young working professionals who could not afford or had no interest in it TVs and cable, needed an alternative.
+He could sense that while cable and T.V. were not going anywhere, a particular customer segment was hungry for an alternative.
+College students, or young working professionals who could not afford or had no interest in it T.V.s and cable, needed options.

 The streaming service he had instructed his team to work on in 2004 was finally ready.
 There were a few challenges, though.

-The first challenge was trying to convince people with TVs to stream on a small computer screen.
+The first challenge was trying to convince people that had T.V.s to stream on a small computer screen.
 The new streaming service was a good idea but, it only worked on computers with an internet connection.
-The average American was buying home TV theaters and bigger TVs to watch their favorite cable shows.
+The average American was buying home T.V. theaters and bigger T.V.s to watch their favorite cable shows.

-The second and biggest challenge was that Netflix had only 1000 titles, and most were bad or outdated.
-Hastings approached HBO to strike a deal for licensed premium content.
-Although the content the company was hoping to score was not fresh, it was mainstream.
+The second and most significant challenge was that Netflix only had 1000 titles, and most of them were bad or outdated.
+Hastings approached HBO in an attempt to strike a deal for licensed premium content.
+Although the content he was hoping to score was not fresh, it was mainstream.
 He got the boot from HBO.
-No one wanted to license to the good stuff to Netflix.
+No one wanted to license the good stuff to Netflix.

-Last, high-speed internet was not available to everyone, and the watch hours were capped using a monthly time credit system.
-So, customers could only watch 10 hours or 18 hours’ worth of free titles, depending on the membership plan.
+Lastly, high-speed internet was not available to everyone.
+The watch hours were capped using a monthly time credit system.
+So customers could only watch 10 hours or 18 hours’ worth of free titles depending on the membership plan.

-So, Netflix had a good plan that wasn’t working out, and it should.
+So Netflix had a good plan that wasn’t working out as well as it should.
 Unfortunately, some tough competition from Blockbuster would add to the streaming woes that Netflix was facing.
-At this point, Netflix and Blockbuster finally drew out guns against each other.
+It was at this point that Netflix and Blockbuster finally drew out guns against each other.

 Perhaps one of the most entertaining and cut-throat rivalries in start-up history was between Netflix and Blockbuster.
 Dirty tricks, snide comments, and showdowns heavily marked the relationship between the two.
 It was a cold war.

-The sub-title is by no means exaggerated; it truly was a battle to the death.
-From the very beginning, Netflix directly competed with Blockbuster, but the giant paid them no mind at first.
+The headline is by no means exaggerated; it truly was a battle to the death.
+From the very beginning, Netflix was in direct competition with Blockbuster, but the giant paid them no mind at first.

-When video stores lost business, Blockbuster realized it was in trouble.
+When video stores started losing business, Blockbuster realized that it was in trouble.
 Unfortunately, it was $1.2 billion in debt and didn’t have the capital to be as risky as Netflix could.
 But the media giant went on the offensive anyway.

-They implored several dirty tricks; Blockbuster would hire people to create Netflix accounts, order DVDs, and mistakenly ‘drop’ them off at the distribution center.
+They implored several dirty tricks.
+For example, Blockbuster would hire people to create Netflix accounts, order DVDs, and mistakenly ‘drop’ them off at the distribution center.
 Several people managed to get inside the center to take pictures by pretending to be Netflix fans.
-Blockbuster sent spies everywhere, including to the USPS, to get Intel on how Netflix was operating.
+Blockbuster sent spies everywhere, including to the USPS, to try and get Intel on how Netflix was operating.